This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Step 3

 Add your fluids to the dry ingredients.
 Thoroughly mix your water mixture in with the wheat bran, ensuring that you have no dry bits.
-If your bran stock is super dry, add additional water a little at a time.
+Add water a little at a time if your bran stock is super dry.
 Do not let your bran mix get too hydrated.
 It has to be evenly damp, not wet, not dry.

 Step 4